eddie-energy/architecture/arc42/marketplace/solution-strategy/solution-strategy.md

 ## Overview

 The Marketplace is a software system deployed and maintained by the Marketplace operator.
 The main provided functionality is to connect customers (wanting to share their data, and use energy services) to eligible parties (wanting to collect energy data of customers, and offer energy services).
-To this end, the Marketplace includes components running on computing infrastructure managed by the Marketplace operator, e.g, in the cloud or on-premise.
+To this end, the Marketplace includes components running on computing infrastructure managed by the Marketplace operator, e.g., in the cloud or on-premise.

 ## Why is the Marketplace necessary in the context of EDDIE?